 Pressing Ctrl+Shift+C in FIJI opens the brightness and contrast panel, and the program automatically scales each channel to its minimum and maximum values when the Auto button is pressed.

-the folder that contains the TIFF files (usually P0).
+Click Select directory and choose the folder that contains the TIFF files (usually P01) and press Done.

 ▲Critical step